cartalyst/nested-sets/usage/index.md

 ## Configure an Eloquent Node

-We make the assumption that you have read the [Laravel 4 documentation](http://laravel.com/docs/eloquent#basic-usage) on Eloquent models.
+We make the assumption that you have read the [Laravel 5 documentation](http://laravel.com/docs/eloquent#basic-usage) on Eloquent models.

 What do you need to do in addition?
 Not a whole lot:

+Ensure that your class implements

+	Cartalyst\NestedSets\Nodes\NodeInterface

-Ensure that your class extends
+Ensure that your class uses the following trait

-	Cartalyst\NestedSets\Nodes\EloquentNode
+	Cartalyst\NestedSets\Nodes\NodeTrait

 Ensure you have the following columns in your database: